 Adverse Events

-The total number of MedDRA preferred terms for adverse events varied across trials (Figure 2 (Forest plots are provided in Additional file 1).
-Journal publications did not always report the complete list of MedDRA preferred terms identified in the corresponding CSR but all of these ‘missing’ AEs were of mild to moderate intensity and were unrelated to the intervention.
-One trial (M37013) showed very good consistency between the CSR and journal publication with 18 MedDRA preferred terms for AEs in total, 18 (100%) of which were listed in the CSR and 17 (94%) within the journal publication.
-One trial (NM16189) reported 35 MedDRA preferred terms across the CSR and publication combined, with only 23 (66%) of these listed in the journal publication.
-There was very poor consistency for three trials (M37002, M37047, BM15421) with 5% or fewer of the total MedDRA preferred terms being reported in the journal publication (M37002 1 (5%); M37047 1 (4%); BM15421 0 (0%)).
-When a MedDRA preferred term was listed in both the CSR and journal publication, there was complete agreement in the numerical results (Additional file 2) except for one trial (M37013) where 3 additional patients with abdominal pain on orlistat were identified within the journal publication.
+The total number of MedDRA preferred terms for AEs varied across trials (Figure 2 (Forest plots are provided in Additional file 1).
+Journal publications did not always report the complete list of terms identified in the corresponding CSR but all of these ‘missing’ AEs were of mild to moderate intensity and were unrelated to the intervention.
+For instance, in one trial (M37013) there was very good consistency in reporting between the CSR and journal publication with 18 AEs in total, 18 (100%) of which were listed in the CSR and 17 (94%) within the journal publication.
+However there was very poor consistency for the three trials (M37002, M37047, BM15421) with 5% or fewer of the total AEs being reported in the journal publication (M37002 1 (5%); M37047 1 (4%); BM15421 0 (0%)).
+When a MedDRA preferred term was listed in both the CSR and journal publication, there was complete agreement in the numerical results (Additional file 2) except for one trial (M37013) where 3 additional patients with ‘abdominal pain’ on orlistat were identified within the journal publication.

-In total 61 individual MedDRA preferred terms for AEs were reported in either the CSR or journal publication across the five trials (Additional file 1).
+In the meta-analysis (MA) for the AEs (Table 3), 61 individual MedDRA preferred terms were reported in either the CSR or journal publication across the five trials (Additional file 1).
 30 (49%) of these terms were reported in the CSR and corresponding journal publication for at least one trial allowing a comparison of pooled results.
-In all 30 meta-analysis (MA) comparisons there was agreement in the direction of effect of pooled results.
-However, in 6 (20%) MA comparisons the magnitude of effect differed (the 95% CI for the pooled risk difference (RD) did not overlap between the CSR and journal publication results).
-In particular for the MedDRA preferred terms of ‘increased defecation’, ‘oily spotting’, ‘oily evacuation’, and ‘faecal incontinence’ the pooled RD from journal publications was greater than CSRs whereas for ‘soft stools’ and ‘faecal urgency’ the pooled RD from CSRs was greater than from journal publications.
-For the 31 MedDRA preferred terms that had only been reported in a CSR, 23 (74%) analyses suggested an increased risk of an adverse event on orlistat, 2 (6%) of which were statistically significant (faeces discolouration and dry skin); these AEs were mild and were unrelated to treatment.
-For 4 (13%) MedDRA preferred terms there was no difference between orlistat and placebo and for a further 4 (13%) MedDRA preferred terms there was a suggestion of an increased risk of an event with placebo, 1 (3%) of which was statistically significant (haemorrhoids) and of mild grading.
+In 6 (20%) of the 30 MA comparisons the magnitude of effect differed (the 95% CI for the pooled risk difference (RD) did not overlap between the CSR and journal publication results).
+These include the AE terms: ‘increased defecation’, ‘oily spotting’, ‘oily evacuation’, ‘faecal incontinence’, ‘soft stools’ and ‘faecal urgency’.
+For the 31 AE terms that had only been reported in a CSR, 23 (74%) analyses suggested an increased risk of an AE on orlistat, 2 (6%) of which were statistically significant (faeces discolouration and dry skin); these AEs were mild and were unrelated to treatment.
+For 4 (13%) terms there was an increased risk of an event with placebo, 1 (3%) of which was statistically significant (haemorrhoids) and of mild grading.

 Serious Adverse Events

-The total number of MedDRA preferred terms for SAEs varied across trials (Figure 3; Additional file 3).
-One trial (NM16189) showed good consistency between the CSR and journal publication with 19 MedDRA preferred terms for SAEs in total, 18 (95%) of which were listed in the CSR and 14 (74%) within the journal publication.
-There was very poor consistency for the other four trials (M37013, M37002, M37047, BM15421) with 11% or fewer of the total MedDRA preferred terms being reported in the journal publication (M37013 1 (11%); M37002 0 (0%); M37047 0 (0%); BM15421 0 (0%)).
+The total number of MedDRA preferred terms for SAEs were generally poorly reported in journal publications (Figure 3; Additional file 3).
+For the four trials (M37013, M37002, M37047, BM15421) only 11% or fewer of the total SAE terms were reported in the journal publication with 11%, 0%, 0% and 0% respectively.
 All SAEs that were reported only in the CSR were of mild intensity grading and were unrelated to the treatment.